-Cheri: It's okay.
-I have no red pen with me (Laughter).
+Cheri: It’s okay.
+I have no red pen with me.
+So everybody’s safe.

 Cheri: No, not at all.
 Not anymore.
-Two years (Laughter) ago, I might have.
-(Laughter) But I made tea sandwiches and I bought a hand-shaped cookie cutter.
-Now that's just weird, to eat tea (Laughter) sandwiches in the shape of a hand, but I thought, you know, this is what I felt I had to do.
+Two years ago, I might have.
+But I, you know I made tea sandwiches and I bought a hand-shaped cookie cutter.
+Now that’s just weird, to eat tea sandwiches in the shape of a hand, but I thought it - you know, this is what I felt I had to do.
 And then I had nothing to wear, of course, that would make me feel worthy of this presentation.
-I didn't feel like anything I could do on my own was good enough, so I kept, you know, trying harder and harder.
+I didn’t feel like anything I could do on my own was good enough, so I kept, you know, work - trying harder and harder.
 So, I sewed a completely new outfit and the jacket I sewed had piping trim in it.

-Kathi: Which by the way, if you are not a sewer, let me tell you, that's crazy.
-(Laughter)
+Kathi: Which by the way, if you are not a sewer, let’s just - let me tell you, that’s crazy.

 Jim: I’m already overwhelmed.

 Jim: Or in awe.
 I don’t know which yet.

 Cheri: Well, and I had a newborn, who had been born...

 Cheri: He had been born prematurely with some complications.
 I - it was a crazy time of life and instead of doing what everybody else here is thinking, like, “Why didn’t she take a quarter off school?
 Why wasn’t she taking care of herself and her husband and her children?”
 This is what perfectionism does to us.